yihanjiang/turboae/README.md

 At medium block length, we can achieve comparable performance to near-optimal codes such as LDPC, Polar, and Turbo Code, solely via gradient descent!

-**If you use CNN and RNN as encoder and decoder, you can only get left.:**
+**If you use CNN and RNN as encoder and decoder, you can only get below graph left.**

+**Use interleaving and iterative decoding, as well as the algorithm shown in more detail in paper, you can have below graph right.**

 ![Performance of TurboAE](./docs/turboae_perf.png)

-**Use interleaving and iterative decoding, as well as the algorithm shown in more detail in paper, you can have right:**

 Required library: test on Python 3.6.11+ PyTorch 1.0.